Can the Red Cross Use Emergency Lights on Response Vehicles?

 - Driven by an emergency worker responding to a fire, accident, or another disaster

-Because the American Red Cross provides food, shelter, and emotional support to victims around the world, it makes sense they are allowed to use emergency vehicle lights.
+Because the American Red Cross provides food, shelter, and emotional support to victims around the world, it makes sense they are allowed to use emergency vehicle lights, but you likely will not see them decked out with a warning light bar.
 The Red Cross also supplies approximately 40% of the country’s blood and teaches skills that save lives in communities all over the world.
 The not-for-profit organization depends on volunteers and donations of the American public to perform its missions.
 You can learn more about the American Red Cross at www.redcross.org.